monk-io/docs/docs/develop/basic-app.md

 :::note

-We only use Docker in this tutorial to build the image so that Monk becomes aware of our app by caching its container image.
-Monk will run and orchestrate containers spawned from any OCI-compliant container image; Docker is one way of obtaining those.
+We only use Docker in this tutorial to build the image so that MonkOS becomes aware of our app by caching its container image.
+MonkOS will run and orchestrate containers spawned from any OCI-compliant container image; Docker is one way of obtaining those.

 :::

-### Preparing a Monk manifest
+### Preparing a MonkOS manifest

 Let's start writing a Kit that will describe where to get the app, how to configure it and how to run it in the right context.
 Start a new file called `app.yaml` and put the following contents there: